-Simply put, Modjeska Monteith Simkins is one of the heroines of the Civil Rights Movement in the United States.
+Simply put, Modjeska Monteith Simkins was one of the heroines of the Civil Rights Movement in the United States.
 The matriarch of the Civil Rights Movement in South Carolina, she was also a leader in African-American public health and social reform.

 She was an early activist who had no problem speaking out against the KKK and politicians.
 She was also the owner of the Green Book-listed Motel Simbeth in Columbia SC.